GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/constraints/index.md

 ## All reports

 - For a given user, within all unexpired sources, there can be a maximum of 100 different destinations (typically, advertiser sites, or sites where conversions are expected to take place).
-Unexpired sources are ad clicks or views to which a conversion can still be attributed, i.e. for which `expiry` has not yet been exceeded.
-I.e., the unique destination limit for attribution sources is covered by unexpired sources, instead of pending sources.
+Unexpired sources are ad clicks or views to which a conversion can still be attributed; that is, for which `expiry` has not yet been exceeded.
+Inother words, the unique destination limit for attribution sources is covered by unexpired sources, instead of pending sources.
 - 100 attributions per {source site, destination, reporting origin} (typically {publisher, advertiser, ad tech}) can be [scheduled](/docs/privacy-sandbox/attribution-reporting/schedule/) over 30 days.
 - 100 unique reporting origins (typically ad techs) can register sources per {publisher, advertiser} per 30 days.
 This counter is incremented for each ad click or view (source event), even those that are not attributed.
 - 10 unique reporting origins (typically ad techs) can send reports per {publisher, advertiser} per 30 days.
 This counter is incremented for every attributed conversion.